 I have written and spoken about how the flow in our blood vessels comes about many times and in many places, including in my book "Human Heart, Cosmic Heart."
 The short version is that blood flow is a complex interaction of the water in our blood and our vessel walls.
 If the walls are weak or there is a deficiency of UV light exposure, the flow will be weak, and the body will compensate by raising the pressure.

 During my years of practice, I found that the single best intervention to strengthen the blood vessel walls was two to three teaspoons a day of a strong hibiscus extract.
 The red, blood-like color of the hibiscus flower and extract cry out to be understood as allies to our blood and blood vessels.
 Analysis of the hibiscus extract reveals abundant phytonutrients and chemicals whose function is to tonify and strengthen the blood vessel walls.
 Its signature is an astringent taste, a sure sign of its connection to strengthening and "tightening up" the tissues.
 All astringent herbs are primarily used to stem blood and tonify the blood vessels.
 For this purpose, hibiscus is the king.

-is made from the finest hibiscus plants, is very concentrated, and is extracted with structured, pure water.
+Our hibiscus extract is made from the finest hibiscus plants, is very concentrated, and is extracted with structured, pure water.
 In my opinion, no better hibiscus product exists anywhere, which is why it was the foundation of my approach to hypertension for years.
-The usual dose — two to three teaspoons a day — can be taken in a small glass of water.
+The usual dose — one tablespoon twice per day — can be taken in a small glass of water.